Bolshoi Ballet Academy to see first U.S. graduate

 At a gala performance, she danced through the pain of an injured foot which later needed surgery.
 On top of the stresses of living abroad and learning a foreign language, she faced rivalry from other students when she was awarded soloist roles.

-The payoff came when Womack performed the lead in La Fille Mal Gardee (The Wayward Girl), on the Bolshoi's smaller New Stage last November - a rare honor for a 17-year old foreigner.
+The payoff came when Womack performed the lead in La Fille Mal Gardee (The Wayward Girl), on the Bolshoi's smaller New Stage last November - a rare honour for a 17-year old foreigner.

 Stepping out on the sloping stage with her, in the leading role of Colas, was 21-year old Californian Mario Vitale Labrador, who is also following the Russian course at the academy.